-Myth: Co-ownership makes it complicated
+Myth: Co-ownership makes scheduling complicated

 Myth: Getting holidays is hard

-Austin’s take: “Almost every single person that hears about Pacaso for the first time says: Isn’t everybody going to want to use the home on the 4th of July?
-But because all co-owners are different, with different travel preferences and life situations, we haven’t seen that happen.
-SmartStay’s equitable system makes scheduling easy, and it means everyone gets a fair bite of the apple.”
+Austin’s take: “Almost every single person who hears about Pacaso for the first time asks, ‘Isn’t everybody going to want to use the home on the 4th of July?’
+But because co-owners all have different travel preferences and life situations, and not everyone can or wants to travel at the same time, we haven’t seen that happen.”

-Myth: It’s scheduled like a resort timeshare
+Myth: It’s scheduled like a timeshare

 Myth: The dates you want are hard to get